elmanekic/Traffic-Sign-Recognition-using-CNN/README.md

 ## Project Overview

 This project focuses on the development of a Convolutional Neural Network (CNN)-based system for **automatic recognition and classification of traffic signs** using images.
-The goal is to contribute to help identify important traffic information contained in traffic signs.
+The goal is to contribute to the improvement of traffic sign identification as an important part of Advanced Driving Assistance Systems (ADAS).

 The application enables users to upload a traffic sign image, which is then classified by a trained model.
 A **web-based interface** was built using [Anvil](https://anvil.works/) for ease of use and demonstration.